-In general, the more options you’re providing, the more the per-head cost will be.
-The more you’d pay for a drink at a restaurant, the more it will cost to include in your open bar.
+In general, the more options you provide, the higher the per-head cost will be.
+The more you’d pay for a drink at a restaurant, the more it will cost to include it in your open bar.
 If you’re serving Champagne, red Burgundy, and 12-year Scotches, the tab can really start soaring.
 If your venue is more flexible and DIY-oriented, you may be able to save money on your wedding bar by providing the drinks yourself.

-Remember to factor in more than the price of the alcohol; you’ll need to budget for costs like rental glassware, ice, labor, gratuity, and, in some cases, insurance.
-Caterers will generally build this all into the per-head cost.
+Remember to factor in more than the price of the alcohol; you’ll need to budget for things like rental glassware, ice, labor, gratuity, and, in some cases, insurance.
+Caterers will generally build all of this into the per-head cost.

 At Abbey Road Farm, a 20% gratuity is built into the cost of food and drink, so the bartenders are taken care of.
 Many caterers will do some version of the same, so guests don’t shoulder the burden of paying for service.
 But in the United States especially, people are often used to tipping, and some will appreciate a way to do so regardless.
 “It’s definitely not required, but we do put out a tip jar,” says Baxter.
 “We’ve had people ask for them because they want to take care of the server who’s taken care of them all night.”
 It’s a decision for the hosts to make.